Perspective | A judge says we can’t ban evictions. It’s an attack on all federal power.

 Barker concluded, however, that evictions do not qualify as economic activity — full stop.
 He contended that evictions concern only the right to remain on a property — involving mere “possession of property” and no commercial exchange.
 But that argument is quite strained: Evictions are the remedy for breaches of commercial agreements between landlords and tenants.
 A tenant agrees to pay a landlord and in exchange, the landlord agrees not to evict the tenant.
 Evictions are what happens when a tenant fails to pay a landlord under a contract: They are inextricably bound up with economic transactions.
 Yet the judge insisted that evictions were somehow distinct from economic activities.

 If that argument sounds thin, it is.
 But in some ways, Barker is taking his cues from the Supreme Court, which has parsed the commerce clause in an increasingly pinched way in recent years.
 Consider that in the Supreme Court’s opinion in NFIB v.
 Sebelius, five justices concluded that Congress lacked the authority to impose a penalty on people who failed to purchase health insurance.
-The court reasoned that Congress could not regulate economic “inactivity” — that is, the decision to forego purchasing health insurance.
+The court reasoned that Congress could not regulate economic “inactivity” — that is, the decision to forgo purchasing health insurance.
 (The court ultimately said the penalty could be justified if it was considered to be a tax, and Congress eliminated the penalty in 2017.)

 But the eviction case goes even further in curbing Congress’s commerce-clause powers.
 In fact, if widely embraced, the logic of the opinion could destabilize a considerable swath of federal law.
 The Fair Housing Act, for example, prohibits discrimination in the housing market.
 Under the district court’s theory, that statute may be unconstitutional — at least insofar as it bars discriminatory evictions.
 Moreover, in Russell v.
 United States, the Supreme Court upheld, on commerce clause grounds, a federal statute that prohibited arson of a rental property.
 But if evictions from rental properties do not count as economic activity, then setting fire to a rental property probably doesn’t, either.

 The opinion’s logic could reverberate well beyond the housing market.
 To determine the scope of the government’s regulatory power, Barker focused exclusively on activities that involve payment (rent, for example), and set aside all of the activities related to that payment (including whether one can be evicted).
 Under the current understanding of the commerce clause, Congress can prohibit hotels and restaurants across the United States from refusing to serve customers on the basis of race.
-But under the district court’s theory of economic activity, a refusal of service would likely not count as something that Washington has any say over (since a refusal of service, like an eviction, concerns the right to be on the premises rather than an exchange of money).
+But under the district court’s theory of economic activity, a refusal of service probably would not count as something that Washington has any say over (since a refusal of service, like an eviction, concerns the right to be on the premises rather than an exchange of money).

 On the one hand, the decision invalidating the eviction moratorium should not create a panic, because this one decision will not resolve the matter; an appeal, naturally, is already underway.
 Yet on the other hand, it is far from clear how many of the judges that were nominated by Trump will embrace the kind of legal gymnastics that the district judge did in this case to move the law in the preferred direction — toward curbing federal power.